Community Association questions

-If the lot is owned in a company name, the company must appoint a company nominee to represent it at a general meeting.
+If the lot is owned in a company name, the company may appoint a company nominee to represent it at a general meeting.
 Alternatively, the company may appoint a proxy.
 However, the proxy may not nominate a person to stand for election to the executive committee unless they have written instructions and written consent from the nominee accepting the nomination.

-After the Community Association AGM it is usual that an executive committee meeting is held to consider the appointment of the office bearers (Chair, Treasurer, Secretary).
-At this meeting members of the executive committee will be asked to nominate to fill these positions.
-If a vote is necessary (there being two or more nominations) the executive committee will vote on the appointment/s.
+After the Community Association AGM it is usual that an Executive Committee meeting is held to consider the appointment of the office bearers (Chair, Treasurer, Secretary).
+At this meeting members of the Executive Committee will be asked to nominate to fill these positions.
+If a vote is necessary (there being two or more nominations) the Executive Committee will vote on the appointment/s.

 Any person entitled to vote at a general meeting can request a motion be included in the agenda by providing written notice to the CA Managing Agent.
 All owners, nominees of corporate owners, and owners of lots in a subsidiary scheme are encouraged to attend general meetings but may address the meeting only if the Executive Committee agrees.